What do you want to learn?

 A low order volume makes it easier (and more cost-effective) to go the DIY route for your shipping operations, from buying and printing labels at home to dropping packages off at the post office every time you have new orders.

 If your order volume is steadily increasing, however, you may outgrow your shipping strategy.
-There are a variety of small business shipping solutions available to help you scale your ecommerce fulfillment, including packaging and shipping discounts from carriers and third-party fulfillment options (more on that later).
+There are a variety of small business shipping solutions available to help you scale your ecommerce fulfilment, including packaging and shipping discounts from carriers and third-party fulfilment options (more on that later).